TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 	- Can be safely deleted at any time if you don't want to track some old operations anymore and it gets too big.

 - File: ``Project.view``.
-	- A binary blob holding the camera state, grid settings, marks, filters etc (more on these later).
+	- A binary blob holding the camera state, grid settings, marks, hidden layers and others (more on these later).
 	- Can be safely deleted at any time to reset those settings.

 - File: ``Project.view_ids``.